Benefits and Debt Guide

 On this page

-Being in debt can be stressful enough without the added pressure of relying on benefits as your only income source.
-However, for the thousands of people in the UK navigating life on a low income, debt has become a part of normal daily life.
+Being in debt can be stressful enough without the added pressure of relying on benefits.
+However, for the thousands of people in the UK navigating life on a low income and on benefits, debt has become a part of normal daily life.

-Whether you're claiming benefits to help repay your debts or drowning in debt as a result of benefits overpayments, there's always help available.
+Whether you're claiming benefits to help with your debt or you're drowning in debt as a result of benefits overpayments, there's always help available.
+This guide will cover everything you need to know about benefits and debt.

 Struggling with debt while on benefits?